San José City Directories

 - Watsonville: 1981-1988

-To be listed, a person or property must have been located within city limits when the directory was issued.
-For example, large parts of present-day San José are not included in early city directories.
+A City Directory lists the names of individuals living within a city along with their place of residence and occupation.
+To be listed, a person or property must have been located within city limits when the directory was issued (Large parts of present-day San José are not included in early city directories.)

-In 1913, City Directories added a street index.
-This is helpful to you if you are researching your house since you can look up a specific address to find its residents.
+In 1913, a street index was added.
+This feature is helpful to those researching houses, since one can look up a specific address to find all its residents.